 Johnsonian – Endicott Johnson brand

 Johnston & Murphy – Founded in Newark NJ in 1850.
 Purchased by General Shoe Corporation in 1951.
-Outsourced most shoe production by 2002 but still produces a line of shoes in USA.
+Outsourced most shoe production by 2002 but produced a line of shoes in USA until 2018.

 Keith Highlanders – Premium Walk-Over Brand